-- The DeltaVision Elite Deconvolution/TIRF microscope will be available soon (end of March 2014).
-It is equipped with 2 TIRF lasers (488, 561), an environment control system, CMOS camera, inverted Olympus microscope base with a 60x 1.49NA TIRF lens and 60x 1.2NA water lens.
+- The DeltaVision Elite Deconvolution/TIRF microscope is now available for use.
+It is equipped with 2 TIRF lasers (488, 561), an environment control system, CMOS camera, inverted Olympus microscope base with a 60x 1.49NA TIRF lens, a 60x oil lens and 60x 1.2NA water lens.
 The excitation source for fluorescence and deconvolution microscopy is a 6 color Insight solid state illumination system designed to image the following fluorophores: DAPI, CFP, GFP, YFP, TRITC, mCherry, CY5.

 - The Zeiss AxioObserver inverted fluorescence microscope is equipped with 10x, 20x and 40x long working distance lenses (for viewing through cell culture dishes), plus 40x oil and 400x oil lenses.
 It uses an X-Cite light source for fluorescence imaging (filters: DAPI, CFP, GFP, YFP and DsRed).
 It currently uses AxioVision software, but will be upgraded to Zen 2010 by the end of March 2014.